MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/nf-ddraw-idirectdrawsurface7-flip.md

 #### DDFLIP_WAIT

 Typically, if the flip cannot be set up because the state of the display hardware is not appropriate, the DDERR_WASSTILLDRAWING error returns immediately, and no flip occurs.
 Setting this flag causes <b>Flip</b> to continue trying to flip if it receives the DDERR_WASSTILLDRAWING error from the hardware abstraction layer (HAL). <b>Flip</b> does not return until the flipping operation has been successfully set up or another error, such as DDERR_SURFACEBUSY, is returned.

-#### - lpDDSurfaceTargetOverride [in]

-A pointer to the <a href="https://msdn.microsoft.com/be686d56-c242-4228-ac8e-8f764ad29756">IDirectDrawSurface7</a> interface for an arbitrary surface in the flipping chain.
-The default for this parameter is NULL, in which case DirectDraw cycles through the buffers in the order that they are attached to each other.
-If this parameter is not NULL, DirectDraw flips to the specified surface, instead of the next surface in the flipping chain. <b>Flip</b> fails if the specified surface is not a member of the flipping chain.

 ## -returns